 Motor fuel tax bill fails to move forward

-A gut and replacement that became SB 2610 failed on the last days of the legislative session.
+A gut and replacement that became the Motor Fuel Tax (MFT) bill stalled on the last day of the legislative session.

-Sponsored by Rep. William Davis (D-Chicago), the measure is meant to ensure that disadvantaged business enterprises (DBE) are offered preference to local contracts.
+Sponsored by state Rep. William Davis (D-East Hazel Crest), the measure is meant to ensure that disadvantaged business enterprises (DBE) are offered preference to local contracts.
 Additionally, if a DBE bid price is more than 5 percent above the non-disadvantaged business enterprise bid price, the local government can grant a goal adjustment in good-faith efforts, according to the sponsor.

 Immediately mentioning that the Illinois Road and Builders Association, the Illinois Asphalt Pavement Association and the Illinois Municipal League’s (IML) oppose the bill, Rep. Peter Breen (R-Lombard) asked Davis during debate on May 31 if anyone else rejected the bill.
-After Davis detailed some of the opponents' concerns, Breen informed lawmakers about the DBE program and the 5 percent advantage it offers on local projects.
+After Davis detailed some of the opponents' concerns, Breen informed lawmakers about the DBE program and the 5 percent advantage it offers on local projects involving businesses run by women, veterans and minorities,

-Agreeing with Breen, Davis said the DBE is specifically set aside for businesses run by women, veterans and minorities.
-However, Breen said a wide variety of municipalities will be impacted by his bill, including DuPage County.
+Breen said a wide variety of municipalities would be impacted by Davis' bill, including DuPage County.

 “It would apply to every contract, not just the contracts involving the MFT, motor fuel tax money,” Breen said.

-Though he is supportive of offering disadvantaged businesses a shot, a lack of resources makes the measure nearly impossible, according to Breen, who added that unlike the state, smaller municipalities don’t have the ability to successfully design, build and monitor projects.
+Though Breen said he is supportive of offering disadvantaged businesses a shot, a lack of resources makes the measure nearly impossible.
+Unlike the state, he said smaller municipalities don’t have the ability to successfully design, build and monitor projects.

 Though he said he really wanted to debate, Rep. C.D.
 Davidsmeyer (R-Jacksonville) noted that he could not argue the point due to a conflict of interest.